 Discussions based on Bev Sellars' acclaimed memoir — They Called Me Number One.

-In these Reading Circles, we will explore Bev Sellars' frank and poignant memoir, They Called Me Number One, in which she shares her personal account of her residential school experience and eloquently articulates her own path to healing.
-Library staff will facilitate each Reading Circle discussion to expand our understanding of local Indigenous history, impacts of colonialism and its ongoing effects on Indigenous peoples.
+In these Reading Circles, we will explore Bev Sellars' frank and poignant memoir, in which she shares her personal account of her residential school experience and eloquently articulates her own path to healing.
+Library staff will facilitate each discussion to expand our understanding of local Indigenous history, impacts of colonialism and its ongoing effects on Indigenous peoples.
 Books and background reading materials will be provided.

-Screenings of exceptional Indigenous-made films from the National Film Board's "Aabiziingwashi (Wide Awake): NFB Indigenous Cinema on Tour."
-Powerful, political and profound, these film will initiate and inspire conversations on identify, family, community and nationhood.
+Powerful, political and profound, these films will initiate and inspire conversations on identify, family, community and nationhood.

 Mondays, October 2, 16, 23, and 30, 6:30 – 8:30 p.m., Welsh Hall.